-- CREATE ROLE/USER
+- CREATE ROLE/USER (gets propagated in Citus Enterprise)

 - CREATE DATABASE

 - ALTER ...
 SET SCHEMA

 - ALTER TABLE ALL IN TABLESPACE

+- CREATE FUNCTION (use create distributed function)

 - CREATE TABLE (see Table Types)

 For the other types of objects above, create them explicitly on all nodes.
 Citus provides a function to execute queries across all workers: